divyakatyal/RAG-loan-assistant/README.md

 Instead of relying solely on the language model's internal knowledge, the assistant retrieves the most relevant records from the dataset before generating a response, improving factual accuracy and reducing hallucinations.

+This project was built to explore how LLMs can answer domain-specific questions more accurately by retrieving relevant context instead of relying solely on pretrained knowledge.

 ## Features

 - Natural language question answering